Open Accessibility Menu

 • X-rays can be helpful in determining the location of the extensor mechanism disruption.

-• MRI is often used to confirm diagnosis, and can help characterize tear pattern, underlying tendon disease, and any associated injuries (Figure 3).
+• MRI is often used to confirm diagnosis and can help characterize tear patterns, underlying tendon disease, and any associated injuries (Figure 3).

 Nonsurgical Treatment for Patellar Tendon Tears and Quadriceps Tendon Tears